Are you up to the challenge?

 According to the local oral history, Te Houtaewa - the fastest athlete of his day, out-ran all his enemies as they pursued him the length of New Zealand's renowned Te Oneroa a Tohe, also known as Ninety Mile Beach.

-Each March, the great run is marked by the Te Houtaewa Challenge when athletes from around the world compete on the beach in a 63km ultra marathon, a 42km marathon, 21km Half Marathon Walk and Run, 60km Bike, 40km Bike and 20km Bike and at the finish line we have The Village.
+Each March, the great run is marked by the Te Houtaewa Challenge when athletes from around the world compete on the beach in a 62km ultra marathon, a 42km marathon, 21km Half Marathon and 6km Walk and Run.
+A cycle race has also be incorporated into the Challenge involving a 62km Bike, 42km Bike and 21km Bike and at the finish line we have The Village.

 The Te Houtaewa Challenge is the world’s only ultra marathon run entirely on the beach.
 It has attracted global interest since being featured in a book on ‘extreme runs’.

-Te Houtaewa Challenge has now added a bike event over 20,40 and 60km
+Te Houtaewa Challenge has now added a bike event over 21,42 and 62km

 The event also combines with a village theme of arts and crafts, and food festivals celebrating traditional Māori art forms including Ta Moko (tattoo), Whakairo (wood, stone and bone carving), Raranga (weaving), pottery and painting.

 The Te Houtaewa Challenge has been running for over 21 years, and is one of the most challenging races in New Zealand!
 Located in the far north on the famous Te Oneroa a Tohe, or 90 Mile Beach, The Te Houtaewa Challenge is run by people far and wide and isn’t for the faint hearted!